jsusnik/flight_predictions/.ipynb_checkpoints/README-checkpoint.md

-# flight_predictions Midterm Project
-By Elena and John

 ## Summary

 This repository contains all of the notebooks used by [Elena Burbyga](https://github.com/ElenaBurbyga) [John Susnik](https://github.com/jsusnik) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Data Science Mid-term project regarding flight predictions.